 What is slow banking?
 5 tried & tested ways to make it work!

-In this article, we’ll discuss slow banking, the challenges in the sector, and 5 gamification examples that will help the slow banking revolution.
+In this article, we’ll explore the mechanics of slow banking, the 2026 challenges facing the sector, and 5 gamification examples that make long-term financial planning as engaging as a daily check-in.

 - What is slow banking?